Louisville's Urban Food Hall

 With chef-driven grab-and-go offerings, individual culinary stations, conventional grocery items, an artisanal bakery, and a relaxing coffee and gelato corner for connoisseurs, this is the destination for all your culinary cravings and necessities.

-Feed your curiosity and passion for food and more through a sumptuous selection of everything edible and otherwise – from street tacos to smoked barbeque, fresh crepes, and signature sushi, to local Louisville crafts and literature, fine wines and spirits, like small batch bourbons distilled right in Louisville.
+Feed your curiosity and passion for food and more through a sumptuous selection of everything edible and otherwise – from street tacos to smoked barbeque, and signature sushi, to local Louisville crafts and literature, fine wines and spirits, like small batch bourbons distilled right in Louisville.

 Popping in on your way home?
 Ample complimentary parking in the garage allows you to grab a pre-prepared gourmet meal with ease.

 Employment for Falls City Market is handled by Omni Hotels, Inc. Click the link here to see opportunities for employment for Falls City Market from Omni Hotels.